-- Christian Dingler starts a manufacturing workshop, the forerunner of Demag.
-1827 - Develops the V2500 mobile crane, with a 2.5-ton lifting capacity.
-1950 - Develops one of the largest lattice boom crawler cranes at the time, with a 1,000-ton lifting capacity 1987 - Develops one of the largest truck cranes at the time, with a 650-ton lifting capacity 1998 - Introduces one of the world's largest lattice boom crawler cranes CC8800TWIN, with a 2008 3,200-ton lifting capacity.

-2004 Issues the largest product recall of approximately 16,000 units of rough terrain cranes

-- 2007 Constructs and begins production at the Tadotsu Plant in Tadotsu Town, Kagawa. - 2008 Sets lifting equipment as our business domain.

-Constructs and begins production at the Chiba Plant in Chiba City, Chiba.

-Establishes Tadano Faun Stahlbau GmbH in Germany.

-Acquires SpanDeck Inc. (currently Tadano Mantis Corporation), a US-based telescopic boom crawler crane manufacturer.

-- 2010 Establishes Tadano Oceania Pty Ltd in Australia. - 2011 Establishes Tadano Brasil Equipamentos de Elevação Ltda. in Brazil. - 2012 Establishes Tadano (Thailand) Co., Ltd. in Thailand for making truck loader cranes designed for emerging country markets.
-2013 Introduces the GR-1600XL (GR-1450EX), a rough terrain crane that boasts the highest lifting capacity in its class worldwide. - 2014 Acquires Cranes UK Ltd, a distributor in the United Kingdom (currently Tadano UK Ltd) - 2015 Tadano Group's consolidated net sales reach 200 billion yen for the first time (financial results for fiscal years 2014 and 2015) - 2016 Establishes Tadano France SAS in France.2017 Establishes Tadano Italthai Co., Ltd. in Thailand.
+- 1827 Christian Dingler starts a manufacturing workshop, the forerunner of Demag.
+Develops the V2500 mobile crane, with a 2.5-ton lifting capacity.
+1950 1987 Develops one of the largest lattice boom crawler cranes at the time, with a 1,000-ton lifting capacity1998 Develops one of the largest truck cranes at the time, with a 650-ton lifting capacity. - 2008 3,200-ton lifting capacity. - 2004 Issues the largest product recall of approximately 16,000 units of rough terrain cranes.
+2007 Constructs and begins production at the Tadotsu Plant in Tadotsu Town, Kagawa. - 2008 Sets lifting equipment as our business domain. - Constructs and begins production at the Chiba Plant in Chiba City, Chiba. - Establishes Tadano Faun Stahlbau GmbH in Germany. - Acquires SpanDeck Inc. (currently Tadano Mantis Corporation), a US-based telescopic boom crawler crane mar 2010 Establishes Tadano Oceania Pty Ltd in Australia. - 2011 Establishes Tadano Brasil Equipamentos de Elevação Ltda. in Brazil. - 2012 Establishes Tadano (Thailand) Co., Ltd. in Thailand for making truck loader cranes designed for emerging country - 2013 Introduces the GR-1600XL (GR-1450EX), a rough terrain crane that boasts the highest lifting capacity in its class v - 2014 Acquires Cranes UK Ltd, a distributor in the United Kingdom (currently Tadano UK Ltd). - 2015 Tadano Group's consolidated net sales reach 200 billion yen for the first time (financial results for fiscal years 2014 - 2016 Establishes Tadano France SAS in France.2017 Establishes Tadano Italthai Co., Ltd. in Thailand.